SamuelBroughton/google_images_for_autoML/README.md

-# Google Images for AutoMl Vision
+# Google Images for AutoML Vision

 Want to train a model but don't have enough images?
 Want more images for your model than the ones you have taken?
 I decided to make this repository after struggling to have a large enough dataset to get good results off of the Google AutoML Vision API.